jetyue04/Power_Outages_Impact/README.md

 1. Then, we combined the 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' columns into a single string for each row, handling missing values by replacing them with empty strings.
 2. We then converted the combined date-time strings into datetime objects, coercing invalid entries to NaT values (Not a Time)
+3. We are going to convert the hurricane names column to indicate whether or not there is a hurricane present
-3. Only take out columns we are interested in
+4. Only take out columns we are interested in
-4. Check for unreasonable values:
+5. Check for unreasonable values:
     - Duration, Demand Loss and Customer affected should not be 0
     - all other columns's value are checked
     - REPLACE WITH NAN VALUES